 Running a successful business in India will require one to comply with the legislative requirements, meaning certain documents and registers must be maintained.
-It is essential for the regulatory, disclosure, and statistical purposes to retain these records and logs.
-Maintaining these documents helps maintain a company’s organized operations across the nation and even beyond borders.
+It is essential for statutory, regulatory, disclosure, and statistical purposes to retain these records and logs.
+Maintaining these statutory registers and documents helps maintain a company’s organized operations across the nation and even beyond borders.

-Company law, 2013, mandates every company to maintain and update the records.
+Statutory registers, under The Company’s Act, 2013, along with other records should be maintained and updated by every company.
 The company needs to keep the documents and statements handy for each FY (financial year) in its registered headquarters that provide an accurate and realistic image of the organization’s state of affairs.
 It must include its subsidiaries and other offices.

-The law also includes a clarification of transactions at its registered offices and its branches.
+The Company’s Act, 2013 also includes a clarification of transactions at its registered offices and its branches.
 Such accounts should be maintained on an accrual basis and with a double-entry bookkeeping scheme.

-Most businesses hold their statutory records in a loose-leaf or bound book, but they can retain it as a computer record.
-The Company Act of 2013 requires any company to supply these documents following approved fees, before ROC (Registrar of companies).
+Most businesses hold their statutory registers in a loose-leaf or bound book, but they can retain it as a computer record.
+Statutory registers, under The Company’s Act, 2013, need to be supplied following approved fees, before ROC (Registrar of companies).

 1. Register of the company

 Each company that accepts deposits must maintain one or more records in its registered office for deposits that have been accepted and/or upgraded for 8 years.
 This term shall be from the FY (financial year) in which the registration was made.
 Such a list must contain follow-ups with depositors –

 - Name, PAN and address of the depositors;